gloscon/nnyd/README.txt

 we make sure that all your web related needs are satisfied.
 With a satisfied clients list ranging from the Fortune 500 companies to start-ups, we know exactly what our customers want.

 In order to install it on your site, download the following and create a new database.
-	Import the attached database to your new database.
+	Import the attached database nnyd.sql to your new database.
 	Assign the '$db_url' parameter of file settings.php the value of your newly created database.
 	This file is located in yourfolder/sites/default/settings.php
 	the admin login details are nnydadmin/nnydadmin.